-For budget hotels, Yak Lake House is one of the most popular hostels around Bacalar Lagoon.
+- For budget travelers, Yak Lake House is one of the most popular hostels to stay at.
 The Yak Lake House is an “Adults Only” hostel so it’s great for couples or younger people.

 Is Bacalar Safe

 One of the most frequently asked questions we get about traveling in Mexico is “Is it safe?”.
 While there are areas that you certainly want to avoid, we spent a week in Bacalar and we felt very safe the whole time.

 Bacalar Lagoon is a tourist attraction so most people that you’ll encounter here are vacationers, locals that work in tourism, and other travelers.